robertojguerra/orangepi-zero-full-setup/README2.md

 * Move them to ~/armbian-2023.05/build/userpatches/kernel/archives/sunxi-6.1

 * Run ./compile.sh again.
-In the "TUI", ask to change kernel configuration.
-Continue with the other configurations as before.
+In the "TUI", <b>ask to CHANGE KERNEL CONFIGURATION</b>.
+Continue with the rest of configurations as before.

 * In Kernel Config, go to "device drivers", "graphics support", find "lima" and select it

+*insert photos of kernelconfig screens*

 * Since you have new user patches and new kernel module selected, the armbian script will download *_THE LINUX KERNEL SOURCE VERSION 6.1_* This may take 1 hour.